DrAShabut/AndroidDev/session-2.md

 **Exercise 2: Apply for Job Design**

-Open a new project and design Apply activity as the following figure 2 below.
+Create a new project and design 'Apply' activity as the following figure 3 below.

 ![image](uploads/be2f12f38a16dd62277ab86db74eabaf/image.png)